Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-02-THM-Splunk-Exploring-SPL.md

 ### Task 4: Splunk Processing Language Overview

 I'm a little confused is it search processing language or Splunk processing language.
 There are so many acronyms it's difficult to keep track of them all.
 Or is it SSPL, SPlunk Search Processing Language?

-Operators within the language will look familiar to anyone who has done any coding and boolean logic operators are written in capitals in English (rather than in a logic notation).
-And is AND not && or ^.
-Or is OR not || or V as is sometimes the case in other languages.

 Wildcards in strings are handled like in regexes with an asterisk.